 In a child’s early years, the brain develops through imitation and socialization.
 Kids use person-to-person interactions to pick up social cues from peers, build attachment to loving adults, and establish routines.
-With the Coronavirus pandemic and shelter-in-place orders, a lot of parents are worried about how being away from peers will affect their kids socially, emotionally and developmentally.
+During the Coronavirus pandemic and shelter-in-place orders, a lot of parents worry about how being away from peers will affect their kids socially, emotionally and developmentally.

 Social Distance Does Not Mean Social Isolation

 It’s important to note that physical distancing does not mean social isolation.
 Social isolation is the lack of social contact and reliable relationships due to being kept physically or emotionally distant.
-During this pandemic, we are experiencing connections in a different way.
+During the pandemic, we're experiencing connections in a different way.
 But it does take effort to keep social interactions strong and viable.
-As the pandemic continues on, parents need to provide their children with stimulating, safe experiences to support their child’s development.
+Parents need to provide their children with stimulating, safe experiences to support their child’s development.

 "You have to get creative!
 Parents can continue to build social relationships even in a virtual world.
 It is possible and it is worthwhile," says Cynthia Quinones, Any Baby Can's Early Childhood Intervention Deputy Director.

 Socializing can be done at home and through the computer.
 If your child is enrolled in a virtual school, he or she will benefit from seeing peers, interacting with a teacher, and being exposed to age-appropriate learning.
 If not, you can create activities and routines that help motivate the child to learn and explore the world around them.

 These activities can encourage physical, cognitive and social development:

 - Connect your child with a pen pal and write/draw letters.
 Not only does this encourage practical fine motor skills, it can help maintain or build relationships and is a great exercise even for older kids.

 - Play dress up and take on imaginative roles.